ZenChris18/Vacation-Site/README.md

 - Adding other people as friends and have chat system and reviews

-For a video demonstration of the application, please visit [URL HERE].
+For a video demonstration of the application, please visit https://youtu.be/nJKdMYG0A2E

 ### Problems while developing
 1. input type="hidden" name="csrf_token" value="{{ csrf_token() }}"